owlbarn/tutorial/book/maths/README.md

 ### Exponential and Logarithmic Functions

-The constant $e = \sum_{n=0}^{\infty}\frac{1}{n!}$ is what we called the "natural constant".
+The constant $e = \sum_{n=0}^{\infty}\frac{1}{n!}$ is what we call the *natural constant*.
-It is called this way because the exponential function and it inverse function logarithm are so frequently used in nature and our daily life: logarithmic spiral, population growth, carbon date ancient artifacts, computing bank investments, etc.
+It is named this way because the exponential function and its inverse function logarithm are so frequently used in nature and our daily life: logarithmic spiral, population growth, carbon date ancient artifacts, computing bank investments, etc.
+As an example, in a scientific experiment about bacteria, we can assume the number of bacterial at time $t$ follows an exponential function $n(t) = Ce^rt$ where $C$ is the initial population and $r$ is the daily increase rate.
+With this model, we can predict how the population of bacterial grows within certain time.

-We also have this beautiful Euler's formula that connects the two most frequently used constants and the base of complex number and natural numbers:
+We also have this beautiful Euler's formula that connects the two most frequently used constants and the base of complex numbers and natural numbers:

 $$e^{i\pi}+ 1=0.$$

-As an example, in a scientific experiment about bacteria, we can assume the number of bacterial follows an exponential function $n(t) = Ce^rt$ where $C$ is the initial population and $r$ is the daily increase rate.
-With this model, we can predict how the population of bacterial grows within certain time.

-The full list of exponential and logarithmic functions, together with some variants, are presented in [@tbl:maths:explog].
+The full list of exponential and logarithmic functions, together with some handy variants, are presented in [@tbl:maths:explog].

 ------------  -------------------------------------------------------
 Function      Explanation